 Hearing Loss Magazine

-The nation’s most extensive educational program and trade show for people with hearing loss.
+With an average of 1,100 attendees, the HLAA Convention is the nation’s most extensive educational program and trade show for people with hearing loss.

-Hearing Assistive Technology (HAT) Training
+Network of Consumer Hearing Assistive Technology Trainers

 Hearing Loss Support Specialist Training (HLSST)